Seed going through the stages of growth, from seedling, dicot growth, to full growth and roots established.

 Image of Manoomin growing at Curve lake

-Our commitment is to cultivate an educational environment that honors heritage, fosters growth, and nourishes the minds of those I serve.
+We are committed to continually nurturing these seeds by fostering an educational environment that honours heritage, supports growth, and nourishes the minds of those we serve.

 Picture of Manoomin Learning Founder, Nimkii Brad Howie